Hamilton-Jacobi equations from mean-field spin glasses: Introduction

 In Section~\ref{s.hj_finite_d}, we study \eqref{e.HJ} on general finite-dimensional cones.
 Under the monotonicity assumption on $\H$, we recall from \cite{chen2022hamilton} the comparison principle (implying the uniqueness of solutions), the existence of solutions, and, under extra convexity conditions, the representation of the solution as either the Hopf--Lax formula, or the Hopf formula.
 We also prove a quantified version of the comparison principle, which is needed for passing to the limit.

 In Section~\ref{s.HJ_inft_d}, we consider \eqref{e.HJ} on the infinite-dimensional cone relevant to the spin glass models.
 After establishing the comparison principle, we show that the limit of solutions to finite-dimensional approximations of \eqref{e.HJ} is a viscosity solution of \eqref{e.HJ}.
 Here, the construction of finite-dimensional approximations has the flavor of projective limits.
 We also verify that the Hopf--Lax formula and the Hopf formula are stable when passed to the limit.
-In the last subsection, we present a way to make sense of the boundary of the cone despite the fact that it has an empty interior.

 In Section~\ref{s.spin-glass}, we start with a brief description of mean-field spin glass models.
 We present more definitions, basic results, and constructions, leading to an interpretation of viscosity solutions of \eqref{e.HJ_spin_glass} in Definition~\ref{d.vis_sol_spin_glass}.
 Then, we derive the basic properties of the nonlinear term in the equation, which allow us to combine results from other sections to prove the main result, Theorem~\ref{t.main}.
 Below is a formal restatement of our main result. \begin{theorem} Under certain assumptions on $\xi$ and on the initial condition $\psi$, which are admissible in mean-field spin glass models, there is a unique viscosity solution $f$ of the Cauchy problem of \eqref{e.HJ_spin_glass}.
 Moreover, \begin{enumerate} \item $f$ is the limit of viscosity solutions of finite-dimensional approximations of \eqref{e.HJ_spin_glass}; \item $f$ is given by the Hopf--Lax formula \eqref{e.Hopf-Lax_spin_glass} if $\xi$ is convex on $\S^D_+$; \item $f$ is given by the Hopf formula \eqref{e.Hopf_spin_glass} if $\psi$ is convex. \end{enumerate} \end{theorem} Accompanying this, a version of the comparison principle holds.
 In Section~\ref{s.def_vs_equiv}, we verify that solutions considered in \cite{mourrat2019parisi,mourrat2020extending,mourrat2020nonconvex,mourrat2023free} are viscosity solutions.